28th August, 2024

 Collective Protective Measures Vs Personal Protective Measures header image

 Collective protective measures protect everyone or a group of people.
-They can be put in place once, and control the risk for many.
-Personal protective measures protect an individual.
-Each user needs to activate it to protect themselves.
+Collective measures can be put in place once, and control the risk for many.

 So when should you use collective controls?
 And when might personal protection be better?

-What are collective protective measures and when should you use them?
+What are collective protective measures?

 Collective measures are called collective because they protect more than one person.
 They protect a group, or even everyone, doing the task.
-For example, if you are working at height, then using a scaffold gives everyone on site safe access.

 of or shared by every member of a group of people: